programming-formalisms/programming_formalisms_project_autumn_2023/.github/ISSUE_TEMPLATE/create-new-class.md

 ---

-In [the class design document](https://github.com/programming-formalisms/programming_formalisms_example_project/blob/main/design/class_diagram_richel.puml), the class in the title is mentioned.
+In the class list, the class in the title is mentioned.
 Create it!

 # Procedure